Villhellm/librarian/README.md

 # The Librarian Discord Bot
 The Librarian is a Discord bot designed to help book club communities.
 With features like book information lookup, ebook email list, and a suggestion/selection function, this bot should make your book club admin experience much simpler.
+It is designed to be run in Docker, specifically with docker-compose.

 # `Initial Setup`

 ## Step 1
+Clone this repository

+## Step 2
+Enter the repository and run `npm install`.
+This will install all the required dependencies.

+## Step 3
+Edit the `docker-compose.yml` file.

+Replace `<your-repository-location>` with the full path to your repository.

+Replace `<your-config-location>` with the directory in which you would like to store your configuration.

+Replace `<your-timezone>` with your timezone.

+## Step 4
+Run the command `docker build -t librarian .` and then `docker-compose up -d`

-Create a `configuration.yaml` file in the same directory as `index.js` with the following information:
+This will create a blank `configuration.yaml` file in your defined config directory for you to fill in.

+Here is the required information:

 | Name | Description
 | ---- | -----------
 | token | The Discord bot token for your bot